UX/UI Design for

 A recovery tool that empowers travelers to take action during disruptions — with self-serve options, real-time status, and support when needed.

-Lets users rebook or request hotel/meal vouchers directly in the app during delays, removing the need to wait in line or call support.
+Lets users rebook or request hotel/meal vouchers directly in the app when delays/cancellations happen, removing the need to wait in line or call support.

 Voucher Hub

-Consolidates all compensation into one place, with clear access to voucher status, recovery details, and more, so travelers aren't left scrambling across emails and platforms.
+Consolidates all compensation into one place, with access to voucher status, details, and more, so travelers aren't left scrambling across emails and platforms.

 ✔️ Passengers regain control in 15 mins